 With modern innovations to POS in the hospitality sector, you may be wondering, what is the best POS system for my food truck?
 There are plenty of brilliant ones, but only you can choose the option which best suits your business.
 Sit tight as we explore the best food truck POS system options, from TouchBistro to Square POS and Toast POS.
 We compare POS systems to help you take faster payments and optimise daily business operations.

 Great question.
 The hospitality buzz-word POS stands for a point of sale (or POS) system.
-A POS system for a food truck is specially designed to accommodate the speed and accuracy required when taking mobile order payments from customers on-the-go.
+A POS system for a food truck is specially designed to accommodate the speed and accuracy required when taking mobile order payments from customers in a tight space, on-the-go.

 Food truck POS system question checklist ✔